 The Queen Bee

-First time around in one hive we found the queen and she was marked with a red dot.
+The first time around in one hive we found the queen and she was marked with a red dot.
 That was just so cool to see.
-Second time around in the other hive we found the queen with a yellow dot.
+The second time around in the other hive we found the queen with a yellow dot.
 I found out that the colours are used to ID which year the queens were born.

 - Yellow when a year ends in 2 or 7.

 - Red if a year ends with a 3 or 8.

 Each queen also had one wing partially clipped to prevent it from leaving the hive with the first main swarm.

 Now it’s got to be said that Phil treated me like a queen in giving me this special opportunity.
 He got a big hug at the end once we came out of the enclosure and another photo!

 At least I didn’t get a red or yellow blob of paint on my head nor get one of my wings clipped LOL.
 But instead, I came home with precious memories that will last with me forever!